srobotta/wp-private-post-feedback/README.md

 the feedback form is shown.
 The visitor may enter a message and save/send the form.
 The message is stored in Wordpress and the author of the post and the admin of the site receive an email notification about a new feedback.

+Next to the "Leave feedback" link a list of stars for a rating appear.
+By clicking one of the stars, a rating of that post is submitted and collected in the post meta data.